dvci/fhir-shc-exemption/input/pagecontent/index.md

 *Note: It doesn't help to use an "unpublished data dictionary" with opaque codes for the different exemption reasons; the community will (and should!) tear apart their QRs, compare them, and reverse engineer the data dictionary in short order.*

 <span class="label label-warning">Technical Recommendation</span> SMART Health Cards should represent exemptions as a broad category, rather than naming the specific condition that is the cause for an exemption.
-These categories should be no more specific than "medical exemption" or "non-medical exemption", and in some cases a generic "is exempt" status will be sufficient.
+These categories should be no more specific than "medical exemption" or "vaccine not available", and in some cases a generic "vaccination exemption" status will be sufficient.

 #### Managing exemption policies that can change over time